DeamonRealm/AgeOfChampions/README.md

 * Click on the militia icon in the barracks panel to spawn one
 * Arrows or drag the mouse to the corners to move the camera
 * [F] Toggle Fullscreen/Windowed mode
+* Click on the scroll at the upper-right part of the screen to open the in-game menu

 Note: All spawns require the player to wait some time before the actual unit spawns, this is not shown in the UI.